PacktPublishing/Hacking-Android/README.md

 ## $5 Tech Unlocked 2021!
 [Buy and download this Book for only $5 on PacktPub.com](https://www.packtpub.com/product/hacking-android/9781785883149)
 -----
 *If you have read this book, please leave a review on [Amazon.com](https://www.amazon.com/gp/product/1785883143).
 Potential readers can then use your unbiased opinion to help them make purchase decisions.
 Thank you.
 The $5 campaign runs from __December 15th 2020__ to __January 13th 2021.__*

-#Hacking Android
+# Hacking Android

-This is the code repository for [Hacking Android](https://www.packtpub.com/networking-and-servers/hacking-android?utm_source=github&utm_medium=repository&utm_campaign=9781785883149) , published by Packt.
+This is the code repository for [Hacking Android](https://www.packtpub.com/networking-and-servers/hacking-android?utm_source=github&utm_medium=repository&utm_campaign=9781785883149), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

-##Instructions and Navigation
+## Instructions and Navigation

 The code included with this book is meant for use as an aid in performing the exercises and should not be used as a replacement for the book itself.
 Used out of context, the code may result in an unusable configuration and no warranty is given.